emnify/product-docs/docs/sdks/python/getting-started.md

 ## Installation

-The emnify Python SDK is open source and the [source code is available on GitHub](https://github.com/emnify/emnify-sdk-python).
+The emnify Python SDK is open-source and the [source code is available on GitHub](https://github.com/emnify/emnify-sdk-python).

 ### Prerequisites